djennadi-liticia/Real-World-LLN-Dataset-for-Network-State-Monitoring/README.md

 - store data,
 - ensure synchronization.

-Each record is generated approximatly **every minute** and includes:
+Each record is generated approximately **every minute** and includes:

 - timestamp
 - neighboring nodes
 - RSSI values
 - energy consumption

-Energy consumption is computed from time spent in:
+Energy consumption is computed from the time spent in:

 - transmission (TX)
 - reception (RX)